NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 Note that because `build` is not included with `PrivateAssets`, targets and props *will* flow to the parent project.
 Consider, for example, that the reference above is used in a project that builds a NuGet package called AppLogger.
 AppLogger can consume the targets and props from `Contoso.Utility.UsefulStuff`, as can projects that consume AppLogger.

+> [!NOTE]
+> When `developmentDependency` is set to `true` in a `.nuspec` file, this marks a package as a development-only dependency, which prevents the package from being included as a dependency in other packages.
+With PackageReference *(NuGet 4.8+)*, this flag also means that it will exclude compile-time assets from compilation.
+For more information, see [DevelopmentDependency support for PackageReference](https://github.com/NuGet/Home/wiki/DevelopmentDependency-support-for-PackageReference).

 ## Adding a PackageReference condition

 You can use a condition to control whether a package is included, where conditions can use any MSBuild variable or a variable defined in the targets or props file.
 However, at presently, only the `TargetFramework` variable is supported.